seanwevans/kerinferencel/README.md

 - Fixed input size (28x28 grayscale images)
 - Simple architecture (single hidden layer)
-- May require kernel headers specific to your system (adjust paths in Makefile)
+- May require kernel headers specific to your system.
+Set the `KDIR` variable if the headers are not in `/lib/modules/$(uname -r)/build`.

 ## License